The logo for mcculley optix gallery is black and white.

 Many people assume glasses and contact lens prescriptions are the same.
 However, they have different lens powers, and you can’t use an eyeglass prescription for contact lenses.

 Your glasses sit further away from the eye than contact lenses, while contacts rest directly on the eye.
-This difference means your contact lens prescription requires a different lens power to help you see clearly
+This difference means your contact lens prescription requires a different lens power to help you see clearly.

 Your contact lens prescription has extra specifications determined by the measurements your optometrist takes during your exam.
 These measurements ensure a comfortable fit for your lenses.